danleedham/MPpicker/README.md

 - A 'full-resolution' at 1920x1080 placed into the /images/screenshot directory
 - A smaller 960x540 version in the /images/screenshot/thumbs/ directory.
 - Each of the images is named by the Members DodsId and is in jpg format with 60% quality.
-- In future there is a possibility of pulling the swearing in section of the video stream from each parliament by using the AV Live Logging dataset found at http://www.data.parliament.uk/dataset/avlivelogging.
+- In future there is a possibility of pulling in a section screen shots of the video stream from each parliament by using the AV Live Logging dataset found at http://www.data.parliament.uk/dataset/avlivelogging.

 ### Beta Images
-At the time of development these images are not part of an official external dataset API so the fancy new portraits have been included in this release as they were at the time of building.
+At the time of development these images are part of Parliament's unfinished new API.
+The IDs for each member are yet to be static and the server isn't optimized for rendering large numbers of images on demand.
+As such the fancy new portraits have been included in this release, as they were at the time of building.
+Once the new API is static, the new member images will be pulled in on the fly, which will keep them up to date and add any new members should there be by-elections, or indeed another genreal election.

 The images come in three types:
 - A 'high-resolution' image at 1000x667 placed into the /images/stock/ directory at 80% quality
 - A smaller square 500x500 Close Up version placed in the /images/stock/500 directory at 70% quality
 - A thumbnail 240x240 version in the /images/stock/thumbs/ directory at 60% quality

 ### Static Data Files
 __/betaimages.xml__
-An XML file that has elements that define each Member's new Parliament Beta imageid so that the images can be pulled from the new API.
+An XML file that has elements defining each Member's Beta imageid is stored with the application.
 It is XML so that once a full public dataset of the ImageID values is released the transition in code will be minimal.
+Each member with a new image has an element:
 ```xml
   <member>
     <KnownAs>Maria Eagle</KnownAs>